 Intense competition from a variety of competitors: The Issuer operates in a competitive industry characterized by consolidation in a number of its core markets, particularly in the more mature European markets.
 On a global scale, the full-service leasing market remains fragmented, with few players providing global coverage.
 The Issuer's key competitors are the ALD group, LeasePlan and Alphabet, which are international multi-brand leasing companies operating in the same geographies as the Issuer.
-According to the latest data available from Frost & Sullivan, the Arval Group ranks #2 is the European leader in the multibrand full service leasing market worldwide: At the end of December September 2020, Arval Group's full service leasing fleet reached 1,382 1,353 thousand vehicles, to be compared with 1,372 1,376 thousand vehicles for ALD and to 1,311 1,317 thousand vehicles estimated for LeasePlan.
-Alphabet reported 717 thousand fleet contracts at the end of 2019.
+Arval Group is the European leader in the multibrand full service leasing market.
+At the end of December 2020 2021, Arval Group's full service leasing fleet reached 1,382 1,470 thousand vehicles (1,441 1,382 thousand vehicles as at 30 September 2021 31 December 2020), to be compared with 1,372 1,427 thousand vehicles for ALD (1,382 1,372 thousand vehicles as at 30 September 2021 31 December 2020) and to 1,311 1,328 thousand vehicles estimated for LeasePlan (1,311 thousand vehicles estimated as at 30 September 2021 31 December 2020).
+Alphabet reported 705 696 thousand fleet contracts at the end of 2020 2021 (705 thousand fleet contracts at the end of 2020).
+On the 6 January 2022, ALD announced the signing of a Memorandum of Understanding to acquire 100% of LeasePlan.
+The closing of the transaction, which is expected by end 2022 and is subject to several closing conditions, would create the leader in multi brand full service leasing.